TimTimGo/2048/README.md

-# 2048 - Artificial Intelligence added
+# 2048 - With Artificial Intelligence

 Tired of reaching 1024 - but no further?
-Use your computers brain and join our exclusive club :D
+Use your computers brain and join our exclusive club :D <br/><br/>

 <p align="center">